(+995) 322 23 40 23

 Interviewed by Tinatin Gotsadze.

-Another Successful Radical Prostatectomy Performed at MMT Hospital.
+Another Successful Radical Prostatectomy Performed at MMT Hospital

 კატეგორიის გარეშე